-Actually, this is only part of the right question to ask.
-The full question should read, which models offer 3D movement at the highest available frequency?
+Actually, this is only a portion of the question that actually needs to be asked.
+The full question should read, which models offer 3D movement at a frequency that creates non-contact cleaning?

 20,000 vs. 40,000 pulses per minute.

-You can think of the latter as a lower power setting.
-And for our Best list, were only going to consider the high-power models because they make the most effective/efficient brushers.
+You can think of the latter as a low-power action.
+And for our Best list, we’re only going to consider the high-power models because they make the most effective/efficient brushing devices.

-[If you’d like to read more about how Oral-B’s work and brushing settings, use this link.]
+[Use the following link if you’d like to read more about how Oral-B’s work and their brushing settings.

 It’s time to trim our Best Oral-B’s list again.